wimrijnders/V3DLib/Doc/ArchitectureAndDesign.md

 - the `VideoCore IV` is referred to as `vc4`,
 - the `VideoCore VI` as `v3d`.

+By convention:

+- A program running on a VideoCore is called a [(compute) kernel](https://en.wikipedia.org/wiki/Compute_kernel).
+I tend to leave out 'compute' when describing kernels.
+- Values passed from a CPU program into a kernel are called *uniform values* or **uniforms**.

 # Support

 `V3DLib` is supported for Raspbian distributions from `wheezy` onwards.
 Unit tests are run regularly on the following platforms:

 - `Pi 1 Model B`